Distillery-Dev/site/docs/Alternative Workflows/serve/serve.md

 | `--refinerpass`       | Refinerpass | SDXL only, choose portion of generation to be done with refiner model `--refinerpass 0.5`                   |
 | `--cutoffweight`       | Cutoffweight | Adjust Cutoff weight `--cutoffweight 1.5`                   |

+## Additonal Prompt Control with the Special Syntax